utdata/rwdir/06-cleaning.Rmd

 ## Export your updated data frame

 Let's again export our data so we can use it in a new notebook.
-Since we are in our third notebook of this project, let's name the file `wells_03.rds`.
+Since we are in our third notebook of this project, let's name the file `wells_03.rds` since this is coming out of our third notebook.

 ```r
 saveRDS(wells, "data-out/wells_03.rds")